xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 RP/0/RP0/CPU0:xrd1#
 ```
 ## Modify Deployment using Helm
 [Helm](helm.sh) is a package manager for kubernetes, and we will use it to modify the current deployment.
+There is a general [helm repo](https://ios-xr.github.io/xrd-helm/) for XRd, with sample [value files](https://github.com/ios-xr/xrd-helm/blob/main/charts/xrd-vrouter/values.yaml), that document all possible settings that can be configured when deploying XRd on K8s.
+There is also an `xrd-eks` helm repo, with EKS-specific charts derived from the `xrd-helm` repo.

-Let's start by adding the xrd-eks helm repository to our current namespace.
+To modify the deployment, let's start by adding the xrd-eks helm repository to our current namespace.

 ```
 tadeshpa@TADESHPA-M-F92B ~/xrd-eks (main) [1]> helm repo add xrd-eks https://ios-xr.github.io/xrd-eks